Sumboard

 What This Means for Your SaaS Product

-The embedded analytics market isn't just growing—it's fundamentally changing how analytics get delivered.
+The embedded analytics market isn't just growing.
+It's fundamentally changing how analytics get delivered.
 Five years ago, embedded analytics meant iFrame a Tableau dashboard.

 Today, it means AI-powered conversational interfaces with real-time data, accessible to non-technical users, secured at the row level.